 North American Beaver

 The beaver is the second-largest rodent in the world.
 It possesses semi-aquatic abilities and is basically nocturnal.
-Just like the kangaroo rats and pocket gophers, beavers belong to the castorimorpha suborder that lives mainly in North America.
+Just like roof rats and squirrels, beavers are rodents, and belong to the castorimorpha suborder that lives mainly in North America.

 Beavers are herbivores, preferring trees such as cottonwood and birch, and use their characteristic long, strong, chisel-like teeth to cut down plants and trees to obtain their food.
 The teeth are constantly growing, with the enamel enforced with iron to make the teeth more acid resistant.
 To enable them to survive in the wild, they have very sharpened senses of smell, hearing, and touch but their eyesight is poor.
 Their strong, scaly and broad tails along with their webbed hind feet make them excellent swimmers.